China increases rare earths export quota for 2012

-SHANGHAI, Aug 22 (Reuters) - China released a new round of rare earths export quotas on Wednesday, taking its 2012 export quota to 30,996 tonnes, the Ministry of Commerce said, up slightly on last year despite a crack-down on small producers.
+SHANGHAI (Reuters) - China released a new round of rare earths export quotas on Wednesday, taking its 2012 export quota to 30,996 tons, the Ministry of Commerce said, up slightly on last year despite a crack-down on small producers.

-The second round of export quotas for 2012 was 9,770 tonnes, spread across more than 24 producers including Minmetals, Baogang Group and Aluminium Corporation of China, the ministry said in a statement.
+The second round of export quotas for 2012 was 9,770 tons, spread across more than 24 producers including Minmetals, Baogang Group and Aluminum Corporation of China, the ministry said in a statement.

-That would put the 2012 export quota 2.7 percent ahead of 2011’s 30,184 tonnes.
+That would put the 2012 export quota 2.7 percent ahead of 2011’s 30,184 tons.
 China usually issues two tranches of export quota for rare earths each year.

 In August, China issued new rules to crack down on small-scale rare earth producers, aiming to consolidate production under big state-owned companies, curb illegal production and protect the environment.